joghyrt/Blazor.JsonEditor/README.md

 # Blazor.JsonEditor

-Json Editor and Viewer for Blazor Server App and Wasm.
+JSON Editor and Viewer ( with customization) for Blazor Server App and Wasm.
 Rewrited and working version of **[Blazoring.JsonEditor](https://github.com/vmakharashvili/Blazoring-JsonEditor)**

 ## Demo: